What did Owen Paterson do? Tory sleaze row explained

-What is the sleaze row?
+What did Owen Paterson do?
 Everything you need to know about Tory lobbying scandal

-Investigation into Owen Paterson’s activities has led to ‘sleazy mess’ over disciplinary process
+Probe into Owen Paterson’s activities led to ‘sleazy mess’ over disciplinary process

-Boris Johnson’s government is mired in sleaze claims after choosing to save Conservative Party MP Owen Paterson from suspension while seeking to rip up the Commons disciplinary process.
+Boris Johnson’s government is mired in sleaze claims after No 10 tried to save Conservative Party MP Owen Paterson from suspension while seeking to rip up the Commons disciplinary process.

-Even the right-wing Daily Mail ran a scathing front-page headline suggesting Tory MPs had “sunk back into sleaze” after they voted to review Mr Paterson’s lobbying case and the standards system.
+On Thursday Mr Paterson dramatically resigned as an MP after Mr Johnson U-turned and allowed a fresh vote on his suspension over a breach in lobbying rules, and retreated on plans to rewrite conduct rules.

-So what was the Tory MP at the centre of the storm found to have done wrong?
-Has the government now backed down on its planned overhaul?
-And how do the parties agree on a disciplinary procedure following the quagmire described by Labour as a “sleazy mess”?
+So what was the Tory MP found to have done wrong?
+Why did the government U-turn?
+And how do the parties now agree on a disciplinary procedure following the saga described by Labour as a “sleazy mess”?

 What did Owen Paterson do?